jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 # Critical Path
 - Next Feature Update (v1.19)
     - Upgrade server to Bun
-    - Fix scrolls
-        - Make level up progress bar
     - Mage Classes
         - Better UI
+    - i18n
+        - Translate new perf option for particles in menu
+        - change 'Kills until level up' to 'Experience'
+        - "Level"

 - Is there a way to make existing spells synergize more??
     - Special Class-specific upgrades such as "make arrow cheaper" for archer (rather than current perks)
     - Increase base damage
 - Renewed Marketing Efforts
     - Post in Wholesomeverse
     - Bug Bounty?